fredgibbs/fredgibbs.github.io/courses/_posts/2013-08-01-introduction-to-digital-history.md

 Ian Gregory and David Cooper, [GIS, Texts, and Images: New Approaches](http://journals.tdl.org/paj/index.php/paj/article/view/20).

+Peter Fisher and Jo Wood, [What is a Mountain?
+Or The Englishman who went up a Boolean Geographical Concept but Realised it was Fuzzy](http://www.jstor.org/stable/pdfplus/40573211.pdf?acceptTC=true).

 Matthew Wilkens, [Geolocation Extraction and Mapping of Nineteenth-Century U.S. Fiction](http://chicagocolloquium.org/wp-content/uploads/2011/11/dhcs2011_submission_15.pdf).

+Check out some [DH GIS Projects](http://anterotesis.com/wordpress/dh-gis-projects/), as well as a few other tools for making maps, like [OpenHeatMap](http://www.openheatmap.com/), [CartoDB](http://cartodb.com).

+**See how far you can get with mapping with [QGIS](http://www.qgis.org/en/site/index.html)**, and we'll work through problems in class.
+For tutorials, see [The Geospatial Historian](http://geospatialhistorian.wordpress.com/), [the QGIS wiki](http://hub.qgis.org/projects/quantum-gis/wiki/How_do_I_do_that_in_QGIS), and an [array of tutorials](http://qgis.spatialthoughts.com/)

 ### 9. Text Mining and Topic Modeling